Six use cases for mobility and location data in 2022

 “Our task teams are able to use [data from WhereIsMyTransport] to provide insights into otherwise opaque markets,” — Steven Rubinyi, World Bank.

 Future opportunities: An example of a previously-opaque market is Lima, Peru, where most data providers offer outdated information that covers just a fraction of the public transport network.
 WhereIsMyTransport’s mobility and location data offering for Lima changes that.
-Find out more in our latest white paper here.
+Read more in our white paper.

 6: Invest in a sustainable future